TianyiFranklinWang/CSMA_CD/README.md

 # CSMA_CD

-A simulation of CSMA/CD protocol
+A simulation of CSMA/CD protocol.

+See `./doc` for details.